 We excitingly start the day with a whale watching boat tour from Dalvík, a fishing village near Akureyri.
 Please note that this activity is a part of the Adventure package.
 Dalvík is known for being one of the best places to spot whales in Iceland, especially if you want to see more than one type of whale and other ocean wildlife.
-We spend some time enjoying this charming and traditional town.
-This is also one of Iceland's premier skiing areas, with beautiful steep mountains.
+We spend a little time enjoying the charming and traditional town of Dalvík.
+This is one of Iceland's premier skiing areas, with beautiful steep mountains.